 Proxima b, a potentially habitable rocky exoplanet

 Proxima Centauri, the star closest to the Sun, has a planet.
-Named Proxima b, this rocky exoplanet—which is about the same size as Earth and has a surface temperature consistent with the presence of liquid water—could well be habitable… This major discovery was published on August 25, 2016, in Nature by an international team of researchers including Julien Morin of the Montpellier Universe and Particle Laboratory (CNRS/University of Montpellier).
+Named Proxima b, this rocky exoplanet—which is comparable in size to Earth and has a surface temperature consistent with the presence of liquid water—may well be habitable… This major discovery was published on August 25, 2016, in *Nature* by an international team of researchers, including Julien Morin of the Montpellier Universe and Particle Laboratory (CNRS/University of Montpellier).

-It is the closest exoplanet ever discovered: Proxima b orbits Proxima Centauri, the star closest to the Sun, at a distance of “only” 4.2 light-years.
-A discovery that marks a major turning point in research: Proxima b could very well be suitable for life…: The exoplanet is indeed most likely rocky, like our planet, and it is located 7 million kilometers from Proxima Centauri, which is 20 times closer than Earth is to the Sun.
+It is the closest exoplanet ever discovered: Proxima b orbits Proxima Centauri, the star closest to the Sun, at “only” 4.2 light-years away.
+This discovery marks a major turning point in research: Proxima b could very well be suitable for life…: The exoplanet is, in fact, most likely rocky, like our own planet, and it is located 7 million kilometers from Proxima Centauri—20 times closer than Earth is to the Sun.
 Too close?
-No, because Proxima Centauri, a simple red dwarf, is much less bright than the Sun.
+No, because Proxima Centauri, a red dwarf star, is much less bright than the Sun.
 Proxima b is therefore well within the habitable zone, and its temperature could allow for the presence of liquid water on its surface.

 Proxima b, Earth’s little twin?
 More like a distant cousin, if the research conducted by scientists is to be believed.
-Two teams, primarily French, have indeed shown that, although it may potentially harbor life, Proxima b cannot be considered Earth’s twin.
+Two teams—mostly French—have in fact shown that, although it may potentially harbor life, Proxima b cannot be considered Earth’s twin.
 The history of Proxima b and its star has been radically different from that of Earth and the Sun.
-The formation of Proxima b, its irradiation by Proxima Centauri, and the tidal forces it experiences—which affect its internal structure and rotation—have no equivalent in the history of our planet.
+The formation of Proxima b, its exposure to radiation from Proxima Centauri, and the tidal forces it experiences—which affect its internal structure and rotation—have no equivalent in the history of our planet.

 Detections of rocky planets orbiting active dwarf stars are expected to increase in the coming years with the commissioning of dedicated instruments such as SPIRou.
 This international near-infrared spectropolarimeter, developed by France, will be commissioned in 2017 at the Canada-France-Hawaii Telescope (CFHT) located at the summit of Mauna Kea volcano in Hawaii.
 The dawn of a new era in space exploration.

 Illustration: This artist’s concept shows the planet Proxima b orbiting the red dwarf Proxima Centauri, the star closest to the Solar System.
-The Alpha Centauri AB binary star system appears in the upper right corner of the image, between the planet and the star Proxima.
+The Alpha Centauri AB binary star system is shown in the upper right corner of the image, between the planet and Proxima Centauri.
 Proxima b has a mass slightly greater than that of Earth and orbits Proxima Centauri within the star’s habitable zone, meaning its surface temperature is compatible with the presence of liquid water.

 References: “A terrestrial planet candidate in a temperate orbit around Proxima Centauri,” by G. Anglada-Escudé et al., August 25, 2016, Nature.